 The way we perceive our own self-worth as a person has a profound influence on every aspect of our life.
 Today’s culture sends a lot of mixed signals that can easily distort our views about what makes us a worthwhile person.

-Unless we develop a well grounded understanding of the true nature of personal value, we will probably end up adopting one or more of these distorted views.
+Unless we develop a well grounded understanding of our true nature, self-worth and personal value, we will probably end up adopting one or more of these distorted views.

 How Self-worth Affects confidence